 The effects of this act can be difficult as you will be paying back your student loans until you are dead.

-The biggest omission of PROSPER Act is that there is no maximum repayment period.
-This act would cap the federal borrowing limit at $235,500 for medical professionals.
+There is no maximum repayment period for this act.
+It would cap the federal borrowing limit at $235,500 for medical professionals.
 For Grad school programs, the lower limit would be $150,000.
 These loans are called Federal One Loans and the borrowers are asked to pay 15% of their discretionary income, till they choose to make level payments over a set number of years.

 The standard repayment is for 10 years.
 If you ever fail to signup for income-driven paperwork on time, then this is what you get signed up for default.
 The Federal Plus Program agrees for the calculation of a principal plus interest of doing for a 10-year repayment plan.
 This dollar amount should be paid back before your loans are forgiven.